-Green Earth Cannabis shall observe the high security practices and standards required under state law for monitoring the Premises and safeguarding the Premises from break-in and other intrusion and theft of its inventory.
-Green Earth Cannabis shall work with the Halifax Police Department in determining additional security measures taken on and about the Premises and Facility as necessary, including but not limited to a traffic management plan, the location of exterior security cameras to provide unobstructed surveillance of the entire Premises and Facility, identification of dispensary agents and other employees, and after hours contact information.
-Green Earth Cannabis shall maintain a cooperative relationship with the Halifax Police Department to ensure the Premises is safeguarded, including but not limited to reporting to the Halifax Police Department of any suspicious activities on the Premises, cooperation in investigations, and periodic meetings to review concerns of the Parties, the Halifax Police Department, and the public.
+Grass Taps shall observe the high security practices and standards required under state law for monitoring the Premises and safeguarding the Premises from break-in and other intrusion and theft of its inventory.
+Grass Taps shall work with the Halifax Police Department in determining additional security measures taken on and about the Premises and Facility as necessary, including but not limited to a traffic management plan, the location of exterior security cameras to provide unobstructed surveillance of the entire Premises and Facility, identification of dispensary agents and other employees, and after hours contact information.
+Grass Taps shall maintain a cooperative relationship with the Halifax Police Department to ensure the Premises is safeguarded, including but not limited to reporting to the Halifax Police Department of any suspicious activities on the Premises, cooperation in investigations, and periodic meetings to review concerns of the Parties, the Halifax Police Department, and the public.